gqqnbig/ConflictBench/README.md

 # ConflictBench

+## Benchmark driver

+The benchmark driver consists of a number of files in the Script folder.
+Python files with the executable bit and shebang are entry point files.
+Other files are to be imported.

+- merge.py: run merge tools.
+- compare.py: compare merge result with developers' solution.

+Run these files with `--help` to see exact usage.

 ## System Requirements

 According to the associated paper (ConflictBench: A benchmark to evaluate software merge tools), this test bench is best run on Ubuntu 22.04 desktop (Debian 12).